mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 :ref:`determine the test success manually<determining-success-manually>`,
 the test suite is supposed to run in an automated way.
 A **testing instance** is such an execution of the testsuite.
-Such a testing instance is controlled by a machine called the **test launcher** and the test pages are loaded on a **test machine**.
+Such a testing instance is controlled by a machine called the **test runner** and the test pages are loaded on a **test machine**.
 These machines may be the same.

-A testing instance corresponds to a given configuration: an operating system, a browser, a MathJax installation, a subset of tests to run, etc See :ref:`launcher-config` for a list of options avalaible.
+A testing instance corresponds to a given configuration: an operating system, a browser, a MathJax installation, a subset of tests to run, etc See the :ref:`test runner<test-runner-config>` for a list of options avalaible.
 At the end, the testing instance generates output in text and HTML formats, which are the :ref:`test-results`.

 A testing instance may be interrupted at any time by sending a SIGINT signal to the program on the test launcher.
 In that case, the testing instance tries to